neperfepx/FEPX/README.md

 ## Installation

-Installation instructions for FEPX are provided in the PDF documentation included in the distribution.
+Installation instructions for FEPX are provided in the documentation included in the distribution or available [here]((https://acmelab-ua.github.io/FEPX/docs/index.html).